-The last things, don’t buy a free domain with some of the hosting services that offer a free domain.
+The last thing, don’t buy a free domain with some of the hosting services that offer a free domain.
 Avoid it, otherwise, it’s painful when you want to change the hosting in the future.

 Web Hosting ($2.75 -$10/Months)

-Once you settle with the blog name, the next step to select good web hosting.
-It might cost you than other hosting but it worth it.
+Once you settle with the blog name, the next step is to select good web hosting.
+It might cost you than other hosting but it is worth it.
 Website page speed is the major factor in search ranking.

 Note: Avoid free hosting that would be a bad decision in your blogging career, so be aware of it, otherwise you regret that in your whole life.

 There are some of the good web hostings I’ve been using for 3 years now.
 For the best blog hosting for beginners, I recommend the following hosting that I am using for my own blog.

 Web Hosting From: